-The essay describes the development of French garden architecture, its transition into English garden architecture and the body culture related to it.
-The text is divided in seven chapters, as well as a prologue and concludes with pointing out the contemporary use of the park as a gay cruising area.
+The essay describes the development of French garden architecture, its transition into English garden architecture, and the body culture related to it.
+The text is divided into seven chapters, as well as a prologue, and concludes with pointing out the contemporary use of the park as a gay cruising area.

 This publication marks the first time that the essay “The English Garden in Munich” is published.
 Co-published by Galerie Buchholz, Berlin/Cologne/New York & saxpublishers, Vienna

 Publisher: Galerie Buchholz / saxpublishers, 2017

 Thomas Eggerer (b.
 1963 Munich, West Germany) was trained as a painter at the Art Academy in Munich.
 After moving to New York in 1994, he became part of the legendary art collective Group Material.
 His practice now focuses on painting, drawing, and collage, and his works often portray figures in an abstract, surreal landscape.
 He is a regular faculty member at the MFA program at Bard College.

 Solo exhibitions of his work have taken place at 15 Orient, Brooklyn; Maureen Paley, London; Galerie Bucholz, Cologne; Richard Telles, Los Angeles; Frans Hals Museum, Haarlem, Netherlands; Kunstverein Braunschweig, Germany; and the Wadsworth Atheneum, Hartford, Connecticut.